Amelia Island Homes Under $500K

 Walk To The Beach

 Others prefer an island lifestyle and want a home where one can “walk to the beach.”
 Rising early to watch the sunrise at the seashore is a routine many island dwellers love.
-Walking the dog at the beach is another lifestyle ritual for some islanders, as is riding bikes.
+Walking the dog on the beach (dogs must be leashed), is another lifestyle ritual for some islanders, as is riding bikes.
 Islanders also enjoy quicker access to the wonderful downtown historic district of Fernandina with its concentration of restaurants, shops, and a Farmer’s Market on Saturdays.

 On or Off?

 Whether to live on or off the island is an important decision house hunters face when moving to the Amelia Island area.
-It’s subjective to personal and financial considerations and weighing pros and cons.
+But it’s subjective to personal and financial considerations.

 Florida Housing Market